 In the specified locations, remove all unsound concrete from the entire top surface of the reinforced concrete bridge deck a minimum depth of 11⁄2 inches using mechanical scarification and/or hydrodemolition.
 Field verify the depth of the deck reinforcing steel prior to scarification.
 Remove the initial 3⁄4 inch of existing deck concrete.
 Hand chip any areas along the joints inaccessible to the milling machine.
 The final 1⁄4 inch minimum of concrete must be removed by hydro-demolition to provide a highly rough and bondable surface.
 If unsound concrete is found beyond the minimum depth specified herein, as deemed by the RCE, continue concrete removal using hydro-demolition or by hand removal at no additional cost to the Department until sound concrete is reached except for the specific cases specified below in these Special Provisions.
-Remove concrete remaining after hydro-demolition.
-The RCE shall approve all concrete removal beyond the minimum depth of 11⁄2 inches prior to beginning the work.
-Remove concrete debris by hand or by mechanical means immediately following the hydro- demolition process to prevent the debris from re-setting or re-adhering to the surface or remaining sound concrete.
+Remove concrete to a depth of 3⁄4 inch below any section of reinforcement bar that becomes unbonded from the concrete remaining after hydro-demolition.
+The RCE shall approve all concrete debris by hand or by mechanical means immediately following the hydro- demolition process to prevent the debris from re-setting or re-adhering to the surface or remaining sound concrete.
 Avoid any damage to the remaining sound concrete.